Articles

 Can I use ai-evaluation without any API keys or paid services?

 Yes.
-The majority of ai-evaluation’s 50+ metrics (string checks, similarity, hallucination/NLI, RAG retrieval, function calling, and agent trajectory) run entirely on your machine with no API keys and no network calls.
-You only need API keys if you opt into LLM-as-judge augmentation or FutureAGI’s cloud-hosted Turing models.
+The majority of ai-evaluation's 50 plus metrics (string checks, similarity, hallucination and NLI, RAG retrieval, function calling, and agent trajectory) run entirely on your machine with no API keys and no network calls.
+Pure local heuristics fire in milliseconds; local NLI models such as DeBERTa run sub-second.
+API keys are needed only when you opt into LLM-as-judge augmentation or Future AGI cloud-hosted Turing models, and you control which evaluators take that path.

-Does ai-evaluation support multi-modal evaluation (images, audio, conversations)?
+Does ai-evaluation support multimodal evaluation (images, audio, conversations)?

 What languages and frameworks does ai-evaluation support?